 After every two trees painted, We would crease the paper at the fold and smooth out the section over the painted trees.

 We kept repeating this process until all of the trees were painted.
 Play with paint amounts to see how much paint works best for transferring to the other half.
 Remember to keep your brush wet.
+If the paint smears or smudges, it is ok.
+It doesn’t need to be perfect & you can always touch up everything later.

 Next, We painted each mountain in blue with streaks of white.
 Again, we folded the paper and transferred the paint onto the bottom half.